ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 Typically, the build process of a JAMstack website will be executed by a SSG (Static Site Generator).

-A SSG retrieves (1) frontend code (CSS/JavaScript assets) and (2) content from regular text files (in some structured format, such as [Nunjucks](https://mozilla.github.io/nunjucks/) or [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)), and builds a _static_ site.
+A SSG retrieves both (1) frontend code (CSS/JavaScript assets) and (2) content from regular text files (in some structured format, such as [Nunjucks](https://mozilla.github.io/nunjucks/) or [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)), and builds a _static_ site.